-The Dubuque Old House Enthusiasts is pleased to announce the 2014 Grant Program.
+The Dubuque Old House Enthusiasts is re-evaluating their grant program and it is dormant at this time.
+Check back in January 2016 for more details.
 The Dubuque Old House Enthusiasts is a charitable organization promoting historic preservation, conservation, education and awareness.

 OHE’s Tour: Each year the group sponsors the Annual Old House Enthusiasts Tour to allow community members and visitors the opportunity to enjoy and appreciate a sample of Dubuque's historic treasures, as well as to promote interest in their preservation.
 The tour serves as a fundraiser for area historic places and educational materials supported through this grant program.